archivematica/testing-checklists/.github/ISSUE_TEMPLATE/issue_template.md

 - [ ] Then the "Change transfer filenames" microservice will complete successfully AND
 - [ ] the AIP will contain a name cleanup log AND
 - [ ] a name cleanup PREMIS event will be present in the METS AND
-- [ ] the METS will contain descriptive metadata for each of the files described in the metadata.csv

-## 6 - File Identification
+- [ ] the METS will contain descriptive metadata for each of the files described in the metadata.csv## 6 - File Identification

 ### 6.1

 **Severity**: High

-**Test?**: null

 **Current coverage in AMAUAT**: Excellent

+**AMAUAT tests**: null

 **External tools**: Siegfried